StaticJsCMS/static-cms/website/content/docs/beta-features.md

 ## List Widget: Variable Types

 Before this feature, the [list widget](/docs/widgets/#list) allowed a set of fields to be repeated, but every list item had the same set of fields available.
-With variable types, multiple named sets of fields can be defined, which opens the door to highly flexible content authoring (even page building) in Simple CMS.
+With variable types, multiple named sets of fields can be defined, which opens the door to highly flexible content authoring (even page building) in Static CMS.

 **Note: this feature does not yet support default previews and requires [registering a preview template](/docs/customization#registerpreviewtemplate) in order to show up in the preview pane.**